 Whether you're on the beach or just going for a walk, you should be applying sunscreen regularly, even if you have darker skin.
 There is a common misconception that people with darker skin tones don't need sunscreen because they naturally produce more melanin.
 While this is partially true, the natural production of melanin doesn't shield anyone completely from sun damage.

-Shop TODAY spoke to Dr. Sandra Lee MD (who you may recognize as Dr. Pimple Popper) and board-certified dermatologists Dr. Hadley King MD and Dr. Rita Linkner MD about why sunscreen is essential if you have darker skin, along with some of the products they recommend to protect you without leaving a white cast.
+Shop TODAY spoke to board-certified dermatologists Dr. Sandra Lee, MD (who you may recognize as Dr. Pimple Popper), Dr. Hadley King, MD and Dr. Rita Linkner, MD about why sunscreen is essential if you have darker skin, along with some of the products they recommend to protect you without leaving a white cast.

-Why is sunscreen important for darker skin tones?
+Why is wearing sunscreen important for darker skin tones?

 Linkner recommends wearing sunscreen 365 days a year.
 Not only does it have anti-aging benefits, but it'll also help prevent melanoma and other forms of skin cancer by protecting you from harmful ultraviolet rays.